All Episodes

 You haven't been like me.

-It's any African language I'm lost.
+Any African language, I'm lost.

-No, I'm coming round to this guy.
+No, I'm coming around to this guy.

-He's kinda you know, y I'm coming round to him.
+I'm coming around to him.

-So the killing white people thing, as I've said, but so this thing is uh herbal tonic to reduce impotence, uh they were they were suggesting.
+So this thing is a herbal tonic to reduce impotence, they were suggesting.

-Um just throwing any old guesses out now.
+Just throwing any old guesses out now.

 Much more plausible.

-Yeah, I immediately believed much more plausible.
+Yeah, I immediately believe it.

-Now we're getting to the bridge then.
+Now we're getting to the bridge thing.

 It wouldn't be African politics without a bit of witchcraft involved.

-Um it always comes in somehow.
+It always comes in somehow.

 I don't know how, but it always does.

-But uh anyway, um here is uh the final verdict.
+But anyway, here is the final verdict.

-You may stand up accused one and two.
+You may stand up, accused one and two.

-Accused one in respect of counts one second guy's the bodyguard.
+Accused one, in respect of counts one.

 You are found guilty as charged.